trouze/prenotami-bot/README.md

-# prenotami-bot
+# Prenotami Bot

-Crawler that checks for open jure sanguinis citizenship appointments on Italy's Ministry of Foreign Affairs site Prenot@mi
+Crawler that checks for availability of appointments for renewal of CIE (Carta d'Identità Elettronica) on Italy's Ministry of Foreign Affairs site Prenot@mi.

-## Logistics
-For ease, I've written a Dockerfile that will install necessary dependencies.
-To run in the cloud, place a .env file in home directory and create a cron job that will pull the docker image